Master of Arts in Comparative History (1 year)

 The MA Thesis

-Each student is required to write a 15,000 word thesis based on original research.
+Each student is required to write a thesis based on original research.
 Students are expected to indicate their proposed thesis topic in their application but this topic can be refined and developed during the coursework.
 The research component will be especially enhanced by knowledge of some type of available primary resources, whether archival documents, prospective interviews and fieldwork, or periodical collections.
 Detailed information concerning the thesis is provided in the latest MA Thesis Guidelines.